Why Choose Summa

 On average, Summa stops heart attacks 26 minutes faster than the national standard.
 The national time

 target for door-to-balloon time is 90 minutes.
 Door-to-balloon time is defined as time measured from the moment a heart attack patient enters a hospital until the blocked artery is opened either through stenting or angioplasty.
 The median D2B time is 46 minutes at Summa Akron City Hospital – which is well below the 90-minute national standard.
 Learn more about our response times.

-In fact, Summa Health System includes the only hospital in Akron or Cleveland to earn the American Heart Association (AHA) designation as a Mission: Lifeline® Heart Attack Receiving Center.
+In fact, Summa Health System earned the American Heart Association (AHA) designation as a Mission: Lifeline® Heart Attack Receiving Center.

 The (AHA)/American Stroke Association recognized Summa Akron City Hospital as a Gold Achievement hospital for successfully implementing a higher standard of care for heart failure patients through the Get With The Guidelines®-Heart Failure quality improvement program.
 The hospital is recognized for following treatment guidelines in certain key measures at least 85% of the time in an effort to improve quality of care and outcomes for heart failure patients, and maintaining this performance level for two or more consecutive years.

 In addition, the hospital received AHA's Mission Lifeline: Gold Plus Receiving Quality Achievement Award for implementing specific quality improvement measures as outlined by AHA for the treatment of patients who suffer severe heart attacks.

 Each year, approximately 250,000 Americans have an ST-segment elevation myocardial infarction (STEMI) that requires timely treatment to prevent death, either by surgically opening the blocked vessel or by giving clot-busting medication.